Nsilswal/WuGuru/README.md

 ## Working with the Database

-Your Flask server interacts with a PostgreSQL database called `amazon` behind the scene.
-As part of the installation procedure above, this database has been created automatically for you.
-You can access the database directly by running the command `psql amazon` in your VM.
+Your Flask server interacts with a PostgreSQL database

 For debugging, you can access the database while the Flask server is running.
 We recommend you open a second container shell to run `psql